nireitdev/go-page-checker-dead-links/README.md

 Additional options:

--t : number of concurrents chekers
+-t : number of concurrents conecctions

 -v : be verbose